Ads & Analytics

 - Google Analytics

-If you’re doing a lot of ad tracking, you should set up global tracking codes that you can save and easily apply to any of your forms.
+If you’re doing a lot of ad tracking, you can set up global tracking codes that you can save and easily apply to any of your forms.
 To do this, head to your Dashboard, and click on “Settings” located at the bottom of your Dashboard menu.

-Then click on the “Tracking” tab under “Settings.”
+Then, click on the “Tracking” tab under “Settings.”

 Under “Tracking,” you can set up landing page and conversion page tracking codes in their respective tabs:

 Both the “Landing Page” and “Conversion Page” tabs have sections for the most common third-party ad services that campaigns and organizations use to run and track ads: Google AdWords, Google Analytics, Facebook Ads, and Twitter Ads.
 You will need to fill out these sections with tracking codes from each specific service.
 Below each section, you can find helpful instructions on the tracking information you need and where to find it!
+Note: Due to privacy limitations, we do not support landing page tracking on the Facebook ads platform.

 At the bottom of the “Landing Page” and “Conversion Page” tabs, you can find “Additional code” sections for any custom code that you may need for your global tracking.
 For example, if you need to track custom events or set up tracking for additional third-party ad services like Snapchat, include the custom code in “Additional code.”